 Sophos Anti-Virus analyzes behavior of the programs running on the system.
 The runtime behavior analysis includes:

-See Sophos Anti-Virus for Windows XP+: managing the detection of suspicious files and behavior for details on managing alerts.
+See How to manage detection of Suspicious Files and Behavior for details on managing alerts.

 If you've spotted an error or would like to provide feedback on this article, please use the section below to rate and comment on the article.
 This is invaluable for us to ensure that we continually strive to give our customers the best information possible.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.